MAsifJZ/MAsifJZ/README.md

 Skills: MS word/Excel/Powerpoint, SPSS.

 - 🔭 I’m currently working on  Learning how to use **GitHub** for professional growth. <br> Understanding basic **version control** and **project collaboration**. <br> Exploring **online tools** for data handling and presentation. <br> Building a beginner-friendly **GitHub portfolio** to showcase my progress  ---
-- 🌱 I’m currently learning How GitHub works;  Basic web tools and digital collaboration;  Data visualization and presentation techniques.
+- 🌱 I’m currently learning How GitHub works;<br> Basic web tools and digital collaboration;<br>  Data visualization and presentation techniques.
 - 👯 I’m looking to collaborate on github.